EUDAT-B2STAGE/B2STAGE-GridFTP/README.md

    basic network and authentication plugins), the plugins would fail to load (as the plugins are not explicitly declaring a dependency on the runtime symbols).

-   To preload the library, you need to set the LD_PRELOAD variable to `/preferred_path/iRODS_DSI/libglobus_gridftp_server_iRODS.so` in the environment from which the GridFTP server is started (i.e., it is not enough to set it in /etc/gridftp.conf).
-   It is necessary to load the GridFTP server library alongside the DSI library (which depends on symbols provided by the GridFTP server library).
+   Also, it is necessary to load the GridFTP server library alongside the DSI library (which depends on symbols provided by the GridFTP server library).
 Otherwise, any command invocation in that environment fails with unresolved symbol errors.

-   To do so, add the following lines at the beginning of *globus-gridftp-server*:
+   To do so, add the following lines at the beginning of the *globus-gridftp-server* file:

    ```
    LD_PRELOAD="$LD_PRELOAD:/usr/lib64/libglobus_gridftp_server.so:/preferred_path/iRODS_DSI/libglobus_gridftp_server_iRODS.so"
    export LD_PRELOAD
    ```

 5. In order for GridFTP CKSM (checksum) command to interoperate with Globus.org,